Hawaii Pacific University Online NP Programs

 Estimated Total Tuition (non-resident)

-Hawaii Pacific University – RN to MSN – Adult-Gerontology Acute Care NP
+Hawaii Pacific University – Post-Master’s Nursing Certificate – Adult-Gerontology Acute Care NP (AGACNP)

 Program Essentials